-7th chords are a great way to add interest to an existing chord progression, all by simply adding one additional, note.
-In today’s article, we’re going to take a closer look at one of the four most common types, the Major 7 chord.
+In today’s article, we’re going to take a closer look at one of the four most common types of 7th chord, the Major 7 chord.

-In the following article, I’m going to show you how to take advantage of Major 7 chords by first brushing up on some guitar theory to demonstrate the finer details of how they are constructed (so you can work out how to play Maj7 chords in any key), and then learning how they are played including open position and moveable voicings, before finishing off with how to incorporate them into your playing.
+In the following article, I’m going to show you how to take advantage of Major 7 chords by demonstrating how they are constructed (so you can work out how to play Maj7 chords in any key, and then demonstrating how they are played including open position and moveable voicings, before finishing off with how to incorporate them into your playing.

 But first, let’s take a listen to what a Major 7 chord sounds like compared to a Major chord.